Skip to main content

 Bourg-la-Reine is a small municipality.
 The centre is home to an RER station that generates noise, and quiet was an absolute condition for Denis.
 Properties near the station were eliminated immediately.
 Those further away were rare and went quickly.

-The property: a renovated 4-bedroom in Sceaux
+The property: a renovated four-room flat in Sceaux

 The negotiation and Marie’s vigilance